By Nick Kremers — Third-Generation Laundromat Professional & Founder of WashBizHub | Updated for 2026

 The income approach is by far the most common and most reliable method for valuing a laundromat.
 The core formula is straightforward: Business Value = Seller's Discretionary Earnings (SDE) x Industry Multiple.
 SDE represents the total financial benefit to a single owner-operator, calculated by taking net operating income and adding back the owner's salary, one-time or non-recurring expenses, personal expenses run through the business, and non-cash expenses like depreciation.
 The industry multiple is a factor that reflects the quality, risk profile, and growth potential of the specific business.
 In the laundromat industry, SDE multiples typically range from 2.5x to 4.5x, with the average transaction falling between 3.0x and 3.5x.

-It is important to understand why SDE is used instead of EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) for most laundromat transactions.
+Open the Locator →It is important to understand why SDE is used instead of EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) for most laundromat transactions.
 EBITDA is more commonly used for larger businesses with professional management teams where the owner is not involved in daily operations.
 For laundromats — which are typically owner-operated small businesses — SDE is the appropriate metric because it captures the total economic benefit available to a new owner, including the salary they would pay themselves.
 For larger, multi-location laundromat portfolios with professional management in place, EBITDA-based valuations with different multiple ranges may be more appropriate.

 SDE Multiple Reference Table